Viasat/network-stats-capstone/docs/Fall_2021_syllabus.md

 ## Week 8: Q2 Project Proposals
 Nov 15 - 19
 ### Discussion topics:
+*  Review latency prediction model results

 <br />

 ### Assignment:
+*  Extend your models to predict both latency AND packet loss
+*  Use DANE to generate as much data as you need to build, train, and test your models
+*  Summarize model results, including a list (and definitions!) of your features.
+*  Include links to your models (notebooks, scripts, etc)
 <br />
 <br />